-As discussed in Note 1 to the financial statements, effective July 1, 2021, the Town of Haddam, Connecticut adopted new accounting guidance for leases.
-The guidance requires lessees to recognize a right-to-use lease asset and a corresponding lease liability and lessors to recognize a lease receivable and corresponding deferred inflow of resources for all leases with lease terms greater than twelve months.
+As discussed in Note 1 to the financial statements, effective July 1, 2022, the Town of Haddam, Connecticut adopted GASB Statement No. 96, Subscription Based Information Technology Arrangements.
+The new accounting guidance requires the recognition of a Subscription Based Information Technology Arrangement asset and corresponding liability.
 Our opinions are not modified with respect to this matter.